-For 30 years, John Kaempf has successfully defended high exposure personal injury lawsuits for insurers in the state and federal trial courts of the Pacific Northwest.
+For 30 years, John Kaempf has successfully defended high exposure personal injury lawsuits for insurers in the state and federal trial courts of Oregon.

 Also, John has succeeded in getting many high exposure personal injury cases dismissed before trial through summary judgment motions.
 In Stewart v.
 Kralman, 240 Or App 510 (2011), a personal injury case where the plaintiff was paralyzed while snowmobiling on the defendant’s property, the Oregon Court of Appeals affirmed the summary judgment John obtained in the trial court based on Oregon’s recreational purposes immunity statutes.
 In Andrews v.
 R.W.
 Hays Co., 166 Or App 494 (2000), the Oregon Court of Appeals affirmed the summary judgment John obtained in the trial court for the defendant in a premises liability action where the plaintiff was severely injured.
 The court held that the defendant was not negligent as a matter of law, as John argued.
 In Cook v.
 Philip Morris Inc., 44 Fed Appx 762 (9th Circuit 2002), the Ninth Circuit Court of Appeals, which includes the state affirmed the summary judgment John obtained in the District of Oregon federal trial court based on the statute of limitations in a personal injury case where the plaintiff was blinded after a cigarette lighter exploded.